pdarko99/e_voting_backend/README.md

 ### Features

-  - Login Page
+  - Login endpoint
     Where the leader of the organization can login to create a cluster

-  - Registration Page
+  - Registration endpoint
     The leader of the organization has to be registered to be able to login

-  - Organization Registration Page
+  - Organization Registration endpoint
     Where the leader can register it's organization

   - Leader's Dashboard
-    Where the leader can see his registered organization and initalize them by filling in the candidates details, registered voters and much more
+    Where the leader can see his registered organization and initalize them by filling in the candidates details, registered voters and much more to their endpoints

 ### How to Install dependencies